miguelgrinberg/slam/docs/about.rst

 `Chalice <https://github.com/awslabs/chalice>`_ is an open-source framework from AWS that uses a decorator-based syntax similar to Flask and Bottle to create API Gateway and Lambda projects.
-The main disadvantage of Chalice against Slam is that it is not built on top of WSGI, so a project based on this framework can only be run on AWS.
+The main disadvantage of Chalice compared to Slam is that it is not built on top of WSGI, so a project based on this framework cannot be run locally like you would with a standard WSGI application.

-`Zappa <https://www.zappa.io/>`_ is another open-source framework that is more mature than Slam, but overall similar.
-The main difference with Slam is that it invokes AWS APIs directly during a deployment, instead of using Cloudformation to orchestrate the deployment.
+`Zappa <https://www.zappa.io/>`_ is another open-source framework that deploys Python functions and APIs to AWS Lambda and API Gateway.
+It is more mature than Slam, but overall similar.
+The main difference with Slam is that it invokes a variety of AWS APIs directly during a deployment, instead of using Cloudformation to orchestrate the deployment.